marcinjangrzybowski/Tellorflex-kadena/modules/WORKFLOW.md

+# Workflow

+This document provides a comprehensive explanation of crucial procedures implemented in the Pact programming language for the operation of the Tellor oracle system.
+It covers the significant processes that serve as the backbone of the Tellor ecosystem - Staking, Reporting, and Voting, inclusive of Dispute Resolution and Vote Execution.
+It elucidates how each function operates in detail, emphasizing the specific validation checks, consequential steps, and important interactions involved.
+The objective is to present a clear and thorough understanding of how the Tellor system, built on Pact, effectively establishes a robust and secure environment for validators, reporters, and voters.

+All snipets are excerpts from code in this directory.

 ### Staking Process:

 Staking is a core mechanism in the Tellor system, wherein validators (referred to as stakers) pledge collateral to ensure honest behavior.
 The staking process involves locking a specified amount of TRB tokens (Tellor's native cryptocurrency) to secure the right to submit data to the Tellor network.